etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

 This post focused on algorithms and data structures, specifically to succeed in coding interviews.
 This is only a tiny portion of computer engineering.
 I transfer a lot of these techniques to how I study practically any other subject:

+ - **Adopt the right mindset** by finding motivation that is intrinsic to material you are trying to learn.

  - **Find convenient media to consume lessons** - YouTube has been a fantastic source of college lectures and other educational videos like Khan Academy.

  - **Apply the new lessons** (solve a problem that requires the new material, re-derive the conclusions of the new material, successfully teach the material to someone else).